VA (Public & Science) is a Swedish non-profit membership organisation that works to promote dialogue and openness between researchers and the public.

 VA arranges many events and activities aimed at stimulating dialogue between researchers and the public in new ways and in novel arenas.
 It is the Swedish national co-ordinator for European Researchers’ Night, the annual European science festival.
 As part of European Researchers’ Night, VA also runs the Researchers’ Grand Prix, a science communication competition for researchers, and mass experiments in schools, which engage pupils in real research.
 Activities also include science cafés and media seminars for scientists.

 VA also undertakes advocacy work to inform and influence research policy at a national and international level and is co-ordinator of a Swedish advocacy platform for Science with and for Society activity in Sweden.
 VA is currently a partner in two European projects: ORION that is exploring ways in which research and funding organisation in life sciences and biomedicine can open up the way they fund, organise and do research, and SciShops that aims to expand the European Science Shop ecosystem.
 Read more about our projects.

 VA is an outward-looking organisation engaged in projects with many European partners and organisations.
 Read more about the experience and expertise that we can bring to partnerships.
 VA is also a member of ECSA (European Citizen Science Association), ECSITE ( European network of science centres and museums) and EUSEA (European Science Engagement Association).
 Many reports and report summaries are available in English.
 Everyone working at VA has excellent English skills and will be happy to answer any questions about VA’s work or discuss potential future collaborations.

-Twice a year VA issues an international newsletter in English.
+Four times a year VA issues an international newsletter in English.
 Sign up to receive it by email here.